FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/01-Overview/README.md

 - App Registrations provide identities for applications.
 - Every App Registration creates an Application Object.
-- Microsoft Entra ID authenticates applications as well as users.
+- Microsoft Entra ID creates a Service Principal for each tenant where the application operates.
-- Applications receive security tokens instead of using embedded credentials.
+- Applications authenticate using Microsoft Entra ID instead of embedded credentials.
+- Security tokens are issued after successful authentication.
+- API permissions determine which resources an application can access.
-- App Registrations are the foundation of modern authentication in Azure.
+- App Registrations are the foundation of modern authentication in Microsoft Entra ID.

+---

+## Related Topics

+This overview introduces the Microsoft Entra ID application model.

+The following sections explore each component in detail:

+- Application Registration Process
+- Application Object
+- Authentication
+- API Permissions
+- Consent
+- Certificates and Secrets
+- Redirect URIs
+- Tokens
+- Single-Tenant vs. Multi-Tenant Applications
+- App Roles
+- Expose an API
+- Manifest
+- Best Practices

 ---